AllieWu/Personal-Site/README.md

 3. To deploy to GitHub pages: ```npm run deploy```

-*npm run deploy should be set up for you in the package.json, where deploy is ```gh-pages -d build```* *The first run should require authentication through a Github pop up*
+*npm run deploy should be set up for you in the package.json, where deploy is ```gh-pages -d build```*

+*The first run should require authentication through a Github pop up*

 <br/>

-## SETUP GITHUB PAGES
-1. To host the website through GitHub, you have to make sure that a copy of this code or other working React website code is in a repository of your own

-2. In the repository's settings, scroll to the 'GitHub Pages' section, enable GitHub Pages, and choose the 'gh-pages branch' for the source

-3. Make sure the most recent version of the code is updated to the repository's Master Branch with ```npm run deploy```

-4. You should now be able to see your website at the link in the 'Github Pages' section of the repository's settings (defaulted to https://USER.github.io/REPONAME/)

-5. If you have a custom domain, you must replace the default website link with your custom domain link after every npm deployment.
-You also have to update the CNAME file in the gh-pages branch with several variations of your domain.

-    Mine is the following:

-    ```allisonwu.com ```

-    ```www.allisonwu.com```